Scary Good Google AdWords Tricks & Treats for Any Account/

 Google has added to the interface the ability to project conversions, and estimated cross-device conversions are expected to be hot off the press any day now.
 Keep your eyes peeled for this one.
 This report should provide detailed analysis of your campaigns and give you a better understanding of how Enhanced Campaigns are affecting your paid search.

 You know your account better than anyone else.
-Combine that knowledge with current and upcoming Google AdWoords tools & features to make the most of your time.
+Combine that knowledge with current and upcoming Google AdWords tools and features to make the most of your time.
 Test automation features, stay on top of new product releases and always be looking ahead for new paid search tricks and treats.

 What’s the newest Google AdWords feature that you get the most use out of?
 Leave a comment… if you dare.